7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 Make sure you see the snow-covered Kaçar Mountains and the ancient buildings of Kastamonu.

-To get a feel of Turkey before it was Turkey, make sure you check out the Safranbolu Houses in Karabük.
+To get a feel of Turkey before it was Turkey (#OttomanEmpire), make sure you check out the Safranbolu Houses in Karabük.

-You will step back in time to the 18th and 19th centuries, seeing well-preserved traditional houses, fountains, Turkish baths, and more.
+You will step back in time to the 18th and 19th centuries and will see well-preserved traditional houses, fountains, Turkish baths, and more.

-The city of Trabzon is one worth visiting.
-It is one of the oldest ports in Turkey.
+The city of Trabzon is another one worth visiting.
+It is also one of the oldest ports in Turkey.
+While you’re there make sure to try the sutlac!

-The scenery is beautiful and actually the setting for many of my favorite Turkish tv shows.
+The scenery is beautiful and the setting for many of my favorite Turkish TV shows.
 There is much to explore and discover.

 things to do